Generic Name: nivolumab (nye VOL ue mab)

 You may be given medication to treat or prevent certain side effects of nivolumab.

-Nivolumab can cause certain side effects by changing the way your immune system works.
-These side effects can cause symptoms in many different parts of your body.
-Some side effects may need to be treated with other medicine, and your cancer treatments may be delayed or stopped altogether.
+Nivolumab can cause side effects in many parts of your body by changing how your immune system works.
+Some side effects may be treated with other medicine, and your cancer treatments may be delayed or stopped.

 You will need frequent medical tests to help your doctor determine if it is safe for you to keep receiving nivolumab.
 Do not miss any follow-up visits to your doctor.